mooreds/docs-1/get-started/quickstart.md

 In the commented code there's a method named `api.run` that is available for you to call other operations.
 This can include data sources (e.g. google_sheets, similar to the SQL interface) as well as other operations in your application using the `this` syntax.
 You can also do things like access the current user using `api.user()`.
 See the [JavaScript Operations Reference](references/js-operations.md) for more information.
 {% endhint %}

-## 6. Deploying your operation
+## 6. Deploy your operation

+Since this hosted app should be able to hit our newly created operation, we need to deploy that new operation.

+{% hint style="info" %}
 By default, the HTTP endpoints for your operations (other than the default `helloworld` operation we created for you) are private.
-TO DO: segue -- how does private have to do with deploying operation?
-Since this hosted app should be able to hit our newly created operation, we need to deploy that new operation.
+{% endhint %}

 * Click the **Deploy**  in the navigation menu.
 * Find your `get_user_messages` operation and select **Deployed**
 * Since we require user information (i.e. the user's email), ensure the **Require user sign-in** checkbox is checked.
 * Click the **Save** button to save your configuration changes.

-## 7. Setting production keys
+## 7. Set production keys

-TO DO: Now that you've deployed, you need to give your users access to the spreadsheet data. or something???
+Now that you've deployed your application, you need to give your users access to the spreadsheet data.

 The credentials you add in the development console are for use in development only.
 You can choose to have your users provide required credentials, or provide them for all your users.
 In this case, since only you have access to your spreadsheet, you will provide the required credentials for your users.